slugbyte/config/README.md

 * [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
 * [git aware prompt](https://github.com/jimeh/git-aware-prompt) - Display git branch name in your terminal prompt
 * [goto](https://github.com/iridakos/goto) - A shell utility to quickly navigate to aliased directories supporting auto-completion
+* [gpg](https://www.gnupg.org/) - allows you to encrypt and sign your data and communications
 * [httpie](https://httpie.org/) - a command line HTTP client with an intuitive UI, JSON support, and syntax highlighting
 * [the\_silver\_searcher](https://github.com/ggreer) - A code-searching tool similar to ack, but faster
 * [tldr](https://tldr.sh/) - Simplified and community-driven man pages